radar/ryanbigg.com/_posts/2025-10-06-hanami-for-rails-developers-3-forms.markdown

 The `commands` method comes from the ROM series of gems, that Hanami uses under-the-hood as its persistence layer.
 ROM provides some simple commands that reproduce common behaviour, and `create` is one of these.

+As you've seen from now both the `session` setup earlier, and the `create` command now, many of Hanami's features are opt-in, rather than automatically bolted on.

 That'll be all we need to create a new book now.
 When we try out the form now, we'll see that a book can be created: